 3. Ella Rock

-Ella Rock is another climb you can do while you are in Ella.
+The 3rd top thing to do in Ella is climb Ella Rock.
 Compared to Little Adam’s Peak though, this hike is a bit more strenuous and also is a bit harder to find.
 Also, you will need to dedicate more of your day to this hike as it will take about 2-4 hours depending on your fitness.

 With all this said though, it’s a beautiful hike and the views from the top are equally as impressive as Little Adam’s Peak.
 If you have only time to do one hike though, I’d still probably recommend Little Adam’s Peak because it’s much simpler to get to.